-Pakistani counterterrorism police kill 3 militants in raid
+Pakistan police: 5 suspected of abducting politician killed

+Also on Sunday, counterterrorism police in eastern Punjab province said they killed three militants in a gun battle during a raid on their hideout near the eastern city of Lahore.

+The raid took place after police received information that the alleged militants belonged to the banned group Tehreek-e-Taliban Pakistan, according to a brief statement issued by Punjab province’s Counter Terrorism Department.
+The banned group is also known as the Pakistani Taliban.

-The three men were hiding in a rented house in the city of Ferozwala, a Lahore suburb.
+The three men were hiding in a rented house in the city of Ferozwala, a Lahore suburb, police said.

 Lahore is the capital of eastern Punjab province, which has seen several militant attacks in recent years, including one in June near the home of a militant leader that left three people including a police officer dead.